-It just makes sense that different stones support different people, depending on their month of birth.
+It makes sense that different stones support different people, depending on their birth month.

-This birthstone has widely different properties that can aid metaphysical healing, as well as act as a token of good fortune.
+This birthstone has different properties that can aid metaphysical healing and act as a token of good fortune.
 Because it’s your birthstone, it can also align with you well.

-As you read further, you’ll find that the Garnet birthstone meaning often overlaps oh so naturally with the characteristics of people who are born in January.
+As you read further, you’ll find that the Garnet birthstone meaning often overlaps naturally with the characteristics of people born in January.

-There’s a hardiness, a sensuality, a sense of luxury and work ethic to both this stone and to people born in January.
+There’s hardiness, sensuality, a sense of luxury, and a work ethic to both this stone and people born in January.

-It’s partly why this gemstone is so symbolic of these people, and meshes with their character so perfectly.
+It’s partly why this gemstone is so symbolic of these people and meshes with their characters so perfectly.

-Your birthstone has a host of attributes and qualities that can affect your destiny.
+Your birthstone has many attributes and qualities that can affect your destiny.

-People born in January are associated with Garnet, which is a rich, vivid, intense, and splendid semiprecious stone known to bring good health, peace, and prosperity to your life and your home.
+People born in January are associated with Garnet, a rich, vivid, intense, and splendid semiprecious stone known to bring good health, peace, and prosperity to your life and home.

 According to legends, wearing or owning a Garnet ensures health and success because it’s believed to carry curative powers.

-It’s also referred to as the ‘gem of faith’ because of its power to bestow eternal happiness, health and wealth on whoever wears it, on top of the powerful shield that is created around you for safety and protection.
+It’s also referred to as the ‘gem of faith’ because of its power to bestow eternal happiness, health, and wealth on whoever wears it, on top of the powerful shield created around you for safety and protection.

 Garnets are associated with power and fire.
 Ancient Egyptians recognized Garnets as symbols of life.
 They are renowned for their healing properties as far back as the Bronze age, with remnants of Garnet jewelry found in graves in Czechoslovakia.